lonebots/webdevelopment/README.md

 adding somemore text inthe git repo through the develop2 branch and wish to learn more about the git branch merging in the part of the day

+you wish to add some more things in here